goodhood-eu/react-router-manager/README.md

     // or redirect conditionally.
 Return a new route configuration object here.
     // Anything except `path` and `intercept` can be returned (overriden).
     intercept: ({ match, location, route }) => {
+      // Returning null will prevent fetching and rendering of the entire subtree. if (!isAuthorized()) return null;

       // Simply return a Route or a Redirect configuration object. if (match.params.id === '0') return { to: '/path/otherstuff' };
       return { component: MyComponent };